cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### Result

 After saving the profile the diagram refreshes automatically.
-The red arc from `Measurement` to `PowerSystemResource` is replaced by a **grey arc** — confirming that the association is now fully and correctly defined within the profile, with `PowerSystemResource` participating as a properly profiled abstract class on the target end of the relationship.
+The red association from `Measurement` to `PowerSystemResource` is replaced by a **grey association** — confirming that the association is now fully and correctly defined within the profile, with `PowerSystemResource` participating as a properly profiled abstract class on the target end of the relationship.